 Linus Torvalds, the father of Linux, started to create a new operating system kernel as a personal project.
 That particular project from that time was growing continuously till date as Linux kernel.
 Linus Torvalds started the project in 1991, and he released the source code under a license prohibiting commercial distribution, under the GNU (General Public License).
 Linux had updated later to a vast scale to run servers, cloud computing, desktop, laptop, tabs, and mobile devices.
-History of Linux is very vast, and hereunder I am telling small detail about Linux.
+History of Linux is very broad, and hereunder I am telling small detail about Linux.

 When Linus Torvalds was a student of the University of Helsinki, he started a project that becomes Linux kernel later.
 He composed the program for the hardware he was using.
 Since he needed to utilize the elements of his new PC with an 80386 processor, development done on MINIX utilizing the GNU C Compiler.
 The GNU C Compiler is still the primary decision for compiling Linux today.
 It also can be worked with different compilers.
 Torvalds wrote in his “Just for Fun” book; he completed writing an operating system kernel.
 At age 21 (25 August 1991) he announced this framework in a Usenet presenting on the newsgroup “comp.os.minix.”.
 The announcement is given below as it’s:

 “Hello everybody out there using Minix –